gilt/util-dedup/README.md

-Created to simplify how we compare gilt's membership list with other companies list.
-The idea is to prevent sharing the full email list of all gilt members, and instead share a hash of those email lists (and a salt) with the other company.
+Created to simplify how we compare gilt's membership list with other lists.
+The idea is to prevent sharing any PII (e.g. email address) and instead share a hash of those email addresses (and a salt) with a third party to determine things like:

+  a. which email addresses exist in both lists
+  b. which email addresses exist in my list but not theirs

 Scripts here are intended to require ZERO dependencies, work cross platform, and be simple to use.